matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/AggregatedMetric.md

 Base type for metric metadata classes that describe aggregated metrics.

-These metrics are
-computed in the backend data store and are aggregated in PHP when Piwik archives period reports.

 Note: This class is a placeholder.
 It will be filled out at a later date.
 Right now, only processed metrics can be defined this way.